Skip to Content

 If you suspect rats and an uncontrollable rat infestation in the garden, you should notify the local authority, who will send pest control to get rid of them.
 Also, wash your hands after gardening to avoid spreading infections or diseases.

-Conclusion on do compost bins attract pests?
+Conclusion on doing compost bins attract pests.

 The leading cause of pests being attracted to a compost bin is gardeners adding incorrect ratios of materials when making their compost.
 It causes the compost to become a home to various creatures and creates an odor that is inviting to pests.